gothmommysim/mars1988/README.md

 ### Dialogue System 🗣

-The dialogue system in mars 1988 allows for choice-based conversation with non-playable characters.
-Unique sounds are synthesized based on the current vowel being spoken to add an extra layer of immersion.
+The dialogue system in mars 1988 allows for choice-based conversation with a non-playable character.
+Unique sounds are synthesized based on the current vowel being spoken.

 ![Image of dialogue system](https://raw.githubusercontent.com/gothmommysim/mars1988/main/gitmedia/marsdialoguescreenshot.png)

 ### Inventory System 📦

 The inventory system in mars 1988 allows players to keep track of and use items they have acquired throughout the game.
-This feature was built utilizing a previous [grid-based inventory project](https://github.com/gothmommysim/Matryoshka-style-Grid-based-Inventory).
+This feature was built utilizing my previous [grid-based inventory project](https://github.com/gothmommysim/Matryoshka-style-Grid-based-Inventory).

 ![Image of inventory system](https://raw.githubusercontent.com/gothmommysim/mars1988/main/gitmedia/marsinventoryscreenshot.png)